Durable Power of Attorney (DPOA)

 Serving Denver, Greenwood Village, DTC and the Front Range

 A durable power of attorney, or DPOA, is a written document that you can use to appoint someone else to handle your affairs on your behalf.
 You can draft it to go into effect immediately or only after you become incapable of making such decisions for yourself.
-Anyone can create a DPOA, so long as they are at least 18 years of age and have the mental capacity to understand the powers they are giving someone else.
-Though you can draft a DPOA yourself, many people use a DPOA lawyer to make sure the document does what they intend and complies with the law.
+Anyone can create this legally binding document, so long as they are at least 18 years of age and have the mental capacity to understand the powers they are giving someone else.
+You can draft your own Power of Attorney documents yourself however many people use an experienced and qualified Power of Attorney lawyer to have the security, it complies with all local laws and to make sure the document does what they instruct it to do.

-There are two main types of DPOAs—medical and financial.
+There are two main types of Durable Power of Attorney documents—medical and financial.

 Medical Power of Attorney